orbitmines/archive/projects/_unprocessed/Stylistics and References (2021-2023).md

-- [ ] That human tension to rename graph to hypergraph / ...., while probably the original point id already general enough uf unterpreted properly

----

-Define/describe a good way of phrasing the ignorance of descriptions in such a way that it's not derogatory but always useful in certsin ways - it's always the evolutionary trade off/difference in what one can see with certain ideas and what one can't/is less able to - this probably important for the presentation of the idea as the not trigger justified backlash against its phrasings. - Though I like and think it might be prudent to do use the word ignorance (I believe quantum physics has also set some precedent for this - see how it's used and if that's sufficient for this - or perhaps even interferes with how I'm describing it.(

----

 - https://en.wikipedia.org/wiki/NP-completeness / other complexity theory related ideas, church-turing thesis, computation universality

 Possible rephrasing as best entropy/kolgomorovcomplexity, in finding a structure which expresses 'perfect use' of (probabalistic) space, by a symmetry between symbol frequency and number of symbols.